cpoile/claudemacs/README.md

 When interacting with the eat-mode buffer, you are limited in what you can do in the default semi-char mode.

 Press `C-c C-e` to enter emacs mode.
 A box cursor will appear, which you can use to move around and select and kill text.
-Press `C-c C-l` to re-enter semi-char mode and continue typing to Claude.
+Press `C-c C-j` to re-enter semi-char mode and continue typing to Claude.

 ### Scroll-popping, input box sticking, input box border draw issues